Račak massacre: Reports

 Walker immediately condemned what he labelled "an unspeakable atrocity" which was "a crime very much against humanity".
 He told the party of journalists accompanying him: "I do not hesitate to accuse the (Serb) government security forces.
 We want to know who gave the orders, and who carried them out.
 I will insist that justice will be done.
 They certainly didn't deserve to die in circumstances like this."

 The journalists also provided first-hand accounts of the discovery of the bodies.
 One of them, the BBC's reporter Jacky Rowland, reported that the dead "were all ordinary men; farmers, labourers, villagers.
 They had all been shot in the head."
 The dead were aged from 14 to 99 years old.
 ITN's correspondent Bill Neely was also present and described how other KVM monitors reacted at the scene: "A Swedish monitor notes that the dead are all in civilian clothes and unarmed and that there are no signs of a battle...
 After working for two hours one monitor, a London police officer, tells me he believes many of the victims have been shot at close range."

 Two days later, on 18 January, the Chief Prosecutor of the International Criminal Tribunal for the Former Yugoslavia (ICTY), Louise Arbour, attempted to enter Kosovo to investigate the killings but was refused access by Serbian authorities.
 On the same day, heavily armed Serbian police entered Račak under fire from the KLA, and removed the bodies, taking them to a morgue in Pristina to await a forensic examination.

 A joint Yugoslavian-Belarusian team of pathologists conducted post-mortems at the end of January.
-A Finnish forensic team working for the European Union subsequently conducted a second post-mortem, which was more detailed but less contemporaneous than the first.
+A Finnish forensic team working for the European Union subsequently conducted a second post-mortem, which was more detailed than the first, but conducted after a greater time from the actual killings.
 The bodies were finally released to the families and buried on 10 February 1999.